facebookarchive/iTorch/README.md

 iTorch can plot to screen in notebook mode, or save the plot to disk as a html file.

 A Plot object is introduced, that can plot different kinds of plots such as scatter, line, segment, quiver plots.
-The plotting can be extended to more kinds of plots, as it uses [Bokeh.js](http://bokeh.pydata.org/en/latest/docs/reference/bokehjs.html) as it's backend.
+The plotting can be extended to more kinds of plots, as it uses [Bokeh.js](http://bokeh.pydata.org/en/latest/docs/reference/bokehjs.html) as its backend.
 ```lua
 x1 = torch.randn(40):mul(100)
 y1 = torch.randn(40):mul(100)